Alumni Relations and Volunteer USI

 For additional information, call Special Events and Scheduling Services at 812-464-1930.

-University Communications is a department within University Relations and is part of the Marketing and Communications unit.
-University Communications includes Photography and Multimedia.
+University Communications is a department within University Marketing and Communications, and includes Photography and Multimedia.
 The goal of University Communications is to reinforce the overall brand of the University and to create an avenue for communication between USI and its various constituents, both internal and external.

 University Communications reaches out to University offices to help with editorial development including content for publications, the USI website, marketing, recruitment, video production and social media.
 University Communications publishes USI Today, the online employee newsletter; illume, the official magazine of the University, Synapse Magazine for the College of Nursing and Health Professions; and newsletters for the other colleges within the University.